smarter-sh/community/github-management/kubernetes-repositories.md

 As important as it is to add new repositories, it is equally important to prune old repositories that are no longer relevant or useful.

-It is in the best interests of everyone involved in the Kubernetes community that our various projects and repositories are active and healthy.
-This ensures that repositories are kept up to date with the latest Kubernetes wide processes, it ensures a rapid response to potential required fixes (e.g. critical security problems) and (most importantly) it ensures that contributors and users receive quick feedback on their issues and contributions.
+It is in the best interests of everyone involved in the Smarter community that our various projects and repositories are active and healthy.
+This ensures that repositories are kept up to date with the latest Smarter wide processes, it ensures a rapid response to potential required fixes (e.g. critical security problems) and (most importantly) it ensures that contributors and users receive quick feedback on their issues and contributions.